php-dev-br/laravel-doc-pt-br/eloquent.md

 #### Building Queries

 The Eloquent `all` method will return all of the results in the model's table.
 However, since each Eloquent model serves as a [query builder](queries.md), you may add additional constraints to queries and then invoke the `get` method to retrieve the results:

     $flights = Flight::where('active', 1)
                    ->orderBy('name')
                    ->take(10)
                    ->get();

-> [!NOTE]
+> **Note**
 > Since Eloquent models are query builders, you should review all of the methods
 > provided by Laravel's [query builder](queries.md).
-You may use
+You may use any of these
-> any of these methods when writing your Eloquent queries.
+> methods when writing your Eloquent queries.

 <a name="refreshing-models"></a>